Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 Step 3.2: Class Constant Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this sub-step certain properties which are assumed to be constant for all instances of the ``Machine`` class are implement.
-In this example the number of slots/poles and coil span of the machine are constant.
-The ``@property`` decorator is used to define these values as shown in the following code block.
-The ``@property`` decorator allows for these properties to be read only once the instance of the machine is created.
-Copy and paste the following code block into the ``ExampleMachineQ6p1y3`` class created in the last step.
+Copy and paste the following code block into your ``ExampleMachineQ6p1y3`` class to create read-only parameters for the class.
 This code should be at the same indent level as the ``__init__`` function.

+When creating machine classes, users may desire to create read-only, constant values for the machine.
+In this example, the number of slots ``Q``, pole-pairs ``p``, and the coil span ``y`` of the machine are constant.
+To accomplish this, the ``@property`` decorator is used to define these values to make these "read-only."
+By coding in literal return values (instead of variable names), these properties are constants.

 .. code-block:: python